Haqiqat Rai: Prachin Panth Prakash

-Ratan Singh Bhangu held that Haqiqat Rai was mistakenly held to be a Sikh by Zakariya Khan — during a tenure marked with extreme animosity against Khalsa — and consequently murdered in 1734 C.E.
+Ratan Singh Bhangu held that Haqiqat Rai Puri was mistakenly held to be a Sikh by Zakariya Khan — during a tenure marked with extreme animosity against Khalsa — and consequently murdered in 1734 C.E.

-Popular culture
+Legacy

 Haqiqat's legacy has been claimed by Hindus as well as Sikhs.
 In 1782/84, a Sikh poet named Aggra (aka Agra or Aggar Singh) wrote a Punjabi vaar (ballad) titled Haqiqat Rai di Var espousing him as a Hindu martyr.
 Maharaja Ranjit Singh particularly revered Haqiqat Rai as a Sikh martyr.

 In the first decade of the twentieth century (1905–10), three Bengali writers popularized the legend of Haqiqat Rai's martyrdom through their essays.
 The three accounts differ greatly.
 The Arya Samaj organized a play Dharmaveer Haqiqat Rai, advocating deep loyalty to Hinduism.
 It also printed copies of the legend, and distributed them free of cost or at a nominal price of 2 paisa.

 Before the partition of India in 1947, Hindus and Sikhs used to gather at his samadhi in Lahore, during the Basant Panchami Festival.
 His samadhi in Sialkot was also a place of worship.
 In 2004, Nawa-i-Waqt, a Pakistani daily opposed Basant Panchami celebrations in Pakistan, arguing that the festival celebrated Haqiqat Rai's insult of Muhammad.

 Another samadhi dedicated to Haqiqat Rai is located in Boeli of Baba Bhandari (Hoshiarpur district), where people gather and pay obeisance to Haqiqat Rai during Basant Panchami.
 In Gurdaspur district, a shrine dedicated to him is located at Batala.
 The town also has a samadhi dedicated to Sati Lakshmi Devi, said to be the wife of Haqiqat Rai.

 Many cities in India have localities named after Haqiqat Rai, mostly the ones where the partition refugees settled; for example, Haqiqat Nagar in Delhi.
 An ISBT located in Sarai Kale Khan in Delhi, India is also named after him.